Avaya launches private cloud solution for ASEAN enterprises

 Avaya expects Singapore, Thailand and Malaysia to lead Avaya ReadyNow adoption, with organisations in those countries fatigued by large capital investments and the extensive tender processes that come with them, Avaya states.

-Avaya ReadyNow is delivered under a single global delivery model across Avayas international network of hosted and partner data centres, with availability in 34 countries.
+Avaya ReadyNow is delivered under a single global delivery model across Avayas international network of hosted and partner data centers, with availability in 34 countries.